HighOutputVentures/experiments/004/README.md

 - Build API Service Base Code
 - Integrate Worker Service to API Service
 - Create resolver for Mutation.generateAccessTokenByGoogle
+- Retrieve email address from Google Token
 - Create resolver for Mutation.createProject
+- Create discord roles when creating a project
+- Convert channels into private channels when creating a project
 - Create resolver for Mutation.deleteProject
 - Create resolver for Query.projects
 - Create resolver for Mutation.generateProjectAccessToken